ilmari-h/envie/apps/cli/README.md

   - [x] Rewrite pubkey logic - store Ed22519 keys on server instead of X22519
 - [ ] `envie shell <environment-path> <command>` - Start a new shell with the given environment.
 This is the recommended way to inject your environment into a program runtime.
 - [ ] Make sure env access expiry works alright for also user's not just access tokens
-- [ ] Workspace specific files to specify environment and instance (envierc.json)
+- [x] Workspace specific files to specify environment and instance (envierc.json)
+  - Allows environment commands without specifying the full path